Solar-network/docs/docs/core/transactions/lifecycle.md

     At this point, Core has a list of incoming transactions to add to the pool.
 TransactionProcessor now checks the pool to see whether it is at capacity.
 If so, it compares the incoming transactions against the pooled transactions and removes the transactions with the lowest fees.

-### 3. From TransactionPool To Transaction Inclusion Within Blocks
+### 3. From transaction pool to transaction inclusion within blocks

 Transactions move out of the pool once a forging delegate (block producer) is ready and eligible to forge it.
 At the moment of forging, transactions in the forger's pool are grouped into a potential block and passed to the delegate's `forge` method for inclusion in a block.